Trouble in Paradise (1932 film): Reception

+Critical response

-Trouble in Paradise was the film that first had people talking about "the Lubitsch touch," and it was, in fact, one of the director's favorites.
+Trouble in Paradise was notable for the film that first had people talking about "the Lubitsch touch", and it was, in fact, one of the director's favorites.
 Critic Dwight Macdonald said of the film that it was "as close to perfection as anything I have ever seen in the movies."
 The New York Times named the film as one of the ten best films of 1932.
-In 1998, Roger Ebert added it to his Great Movies collection.
-Wes Anderson and Ralph Fiennes both said the movie was an inspiration for The Grand Budapest Hotel (2014).
-Review aggregation site Rotten Tomatoes reports an 89% approval based on 27 critics.
+In 1998, Roger Ebert added it to his "Great Movies" collection.
+Wes Anderson and Ralph Fiennes both said the film was an inspiration for The Grand Budapest Hotel (2014).

-Awards and honors
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 29 reviews, with an average rating of 9.1/10.

+Accolades

-Trouble in Paradise was named by the National Board of Review as one of the top 10 films of 1932.
+Trouble in Paradise was named by the National Board of Review as one of the top 10 films of the year.

 Preservation

-Trouble in Paradise was preserved and restored by the UCLA Film & Television Archive and The Film Foundation from the 35mm nitrate studio print and a 35 mm acetate dupe negative.
+In 2017, Trouble in Paradise was preserved and restored by the UCLA Film & Television Archive and The Film Foundation from the 35 mm nitrate studio print and a 35 mm acetate dupe negative.